yorklim/tp/docs/UserGuide.md

 ### Scheduling appointments : `schedule`

-Got a new appointment or a reschedule is needed?
+Got a new appointment or a rescheduling is needed?
 You can schedule an appointment date and time you have with your client with `schedule`.

 Format: `schedule INDEX d/DATETIME`